openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 # Next and previous attachment previewing

-   The new UI Search page now supports the previewing of multiple images and videos for an item from the results panel using Lightbox technology which includes being able to move through previews using Next and Previous arrows.
+   The new Search UI page now supports the previewing of multiple images and videos for an item from the results panel using a Lightbox component which includes being able to move through previews using Next and Previous arrows or keyboard left and right arrows.
-   Lightbox is a JavaScript library that displays images and videos by filling the screen, and dimming out the rest of the web page.
+   The Lightbox displays images and videos by filling the screen, and dimming out the rest of the web page.
 An example is shown below.